Piano Quartet No. 3 (Brahms): III. Andante

-Fourth movement
+IV.
+Finale: Allegro comodo

 The finale is a sonata-allegro in C minor in cut time with a secondary subject in E♭ major.
 The tempo is Allegro comodo and the exposition is repeated.
 The piano accompaniment for the first theme, stated immediately in measure 1, is derived from the opening piano line of Felix Mendelssohn's Piano Trio in C minor, Op.
 66, movement 1.
 Mendelssohn's Piano Trio also features a quotation of a chorale melody taken from the sixteenth-century Genevan psalter 'Vor deinen Thron tret ich hiermit' (“Before Your Throne I Now Appear”).
 Vincent C. K. Cheung has also observed that the opening G–E♭ motion in the violin, coupled with the G–G–G–C in the piano greatly points toward the “Fate theme” in Beethoven's Fifth Symphony.
 Brahms's piece thus operates on multiple levels of reference (both literary and musical) and quotation.

 The movement begins with the violin playing a theme above piano accompaniment.
 Both lines are separate themes that are developed individually throughout the movement, but they are similar in one major respect: both are constructed of three ascending notes preceded by a pickup, which go to a neighbor tone of the highest note and move back to that note.
 The essential notes of the violin theme are B–C–D–E♭–F–E♭, and the essential notes of the piano theme are: G–C–E♭–G–F♯–G (the rest of the piano theme is a descending sequence of ascending seconds: G–A♭–F–G–E♭–F–D–E♭).
 Therefore, the violin line uses an upper neighbor tone while the piano line uses a lower neighbor tone.
 This is crucial for understanding Brahms's development of the thematic ideas of this movement.

 The violin melody is halting and primarily diatonic, played over an energetic piano accompaniment.
 It moves from C minor to G minor, although it ends with a change of mode to G major.
 After this, the violin plays a descending stepwise melody, which under close inspection is revealed to be an inversion of its own original theme (from B–C–D–E♭–F–E♭ to G–F–E♭–D–C–B) in successive quarter notes.
 The viola and cello soon accompany this figure.
 This builds up until measure 39, where a thunderous theme erupts in all instruments.
 This moves quickly to an idea constructed in triplets.
 Tonally, this passage is in C minor, and the final progression ends with an alternation between B-diminished and A♭ major.
 The piano plays a broken A♭ major chord, followed by a broken A♭ minor chord that is used to make a transition to E♭ major.